BryanAlberts/ProSystem/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
  <p align="center">

+<br /> ProSystem is a multipurpose Discord bot with a wide range of features including security automoderations, moderation tools, verification, utility, and fun commands

 <br /> Admin, AutoMod, Anime, Economy, Fun, Giveaway, Image, Invite, Information, Moderation, Music, Owner, Social, Statistics, Suggestion, Ticket, Utility and More...

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* You shouldn't be doing the same tasks over and over like creating a Server from scratch
 * You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
+Of course, no one bot will serve all server since your needs may be different.
 So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>